7 ways to reduce your tax liability

 When you buy a government bond, you’ll receive the amount of money you invested plus some interest on top once the bond has reached its maturity day — the date at which the bond has repaid in full.

-Municipal bonds are very safe and there is next to zero chance that you won’t get at least some money back.
+Municipal bonds are considered very safe as there is a high chance that you will get at least some money back.

-From stocks and shares to real estate, if you’ve sold something at a profit, it’s likely Capital Gains Tax will kick in and take a chunk of the profit leftover.
+From stocks and shares to real estate, if you’ve sold something at a profit, it’s likely capital gains tax will kick in and take a chunk of the leftover profit.

-For example, if you sell an asset within 12 months of owning it, you’re likely to face a minimum Capital Gains Tax rate of around 37 per cent.
-Sell it after 12 months, and you will be taxed at 20 per cent — potentially even lower.
+For example, if you sell an asset within 12 months of owning it, you’re likely to face a minimum capital gains tax rate of around 37%.
+Sell it after 12 months, and you will be taxed at 20% — potentially even lower.

 6. Claim tax credits